mems/calepin/Development/ECMAScript/ECMAScript.md

 `if(obj !== undefined && obj !== null){return obj.x}` (explicit) vs `if(obj){return obj.x}` (implicit).
 The second is less performant (the first one is ~15% faster).
 See [Michael Haeuslmann on Twitter: "Not only is declarative code more readable, it also produces beautiful byte code and is therefore faster.
 Thanks @bmeurer @munichnug https://t.co/Iae0s3e40W"](https://twitter.com/michaelhaeu/status/845003383153025024) and [TurboFan: A new code generation architecture for V8 - Google Slides](https://docs.google.com/presentation/d/1_eLlVzcj94_G4r9j9d_Lj5HRKFnq6jgpuPJtnmIBs88/edit#slide=id.g2134da681e_0_596)
 `let len = (obj !== undefined) ? obj.length : 0` vs `let len = obj && obj.length` convert length as boolean, then later check if it's a number.
 [More specific if conditions lead to ~10% faster render. by asolove · Pull Request #610 · developit/preact](https://github.com/developit/preact/pull/610#issuecomment-289981990)
 `void 0` vs `undefined`.
 In Safari (JSC), the first one is cont, and the second one is global variable.
 See [olexandr on Twitter: "@kuvos @michaelhaeu @bmeurer @munichnug In JSC (Safari) it is better to use 'void 0'. undefined is global variable, but 'void 0' is const https://t.co/N4C5QQTYaQ"](https://twitter.com/alSkachkov/status/845331457761579009)
+Use lot of WeakMap can be an issue: [Evan Wallace on Twitter: "@MarijnJH This was in 2019.
+Figma has a sandbox for plugins.
+We needed to associate metadata about Figma’s objects with handles inside the sandbox.
+Long story short there were a LOT of handles, and GC was pretty bad.
+Might be fine for your use case.
+Just avoid really big WeakMaps." / Twitter](https://twitter.com/evanwallace/status/1328459072794808320)

 ### Micro-optimization can be useless